mrlucas84/gamePKG/README.md

 have at least double the space on the HDD.

 - The application doesn't support re-scaning devices for new PKG files (for now)
-- The application doesn't display a Progress bar (for now)
 - The application doesn't support split PKG files (for now)
 - The application doesn't have any special GUI (don't know how to, sorry lol)